Måneskin: 2020–2021: Teatro d'ira: Vol. I, Eurovision and global recognition

-2022–present: Rush!
+2022–2024: Rush!

-On 22 January 2022, Måneskin were the musical guest on Saturday Night Live.
+On 22 January 2022, Måneskin was the musical guest on Saturday Night Live.
 The band's eleventh single "Supermodel" was released on 13 May, and was performed at the final of the Eurovision Song Contest 2022, held in Turin the following day.
 They also performed a short rendition of "If I Can Dream" which was later included in the soundtrack of the film Elvis.
-"Supermodel" was additionally performed on The Tonight Show Starring Jimmy Fallon on 20 May, and at the 2022 MTV Video Music Awards (where the band won the Best Alternative category for "I Wanna Be Your Slave") on 28 August.
+The band performed "Supermodel" with Jimmy Fallon subbing for an ill DeAngelis on The Tonight Show Starring Jimmy Fallon on 20 May, and at the 2022 MTV Video Music Awards (where the band won the Best Alternative Video category for "I Wanna Be Your Slave") on 28 August.
 Måneskin embarked on the Loud Kids Tour Gets Louder, which visited Japan, the Americas, and Europe between fall 2022 and summer 2023.

-Their twelfth single "The Loneliest" was released on 7 October.
+Their twelfth single "The Loneliest" was released on 7 October, and won on 12 September 2023 for Best Rock Video at the 2023 MTV Video Music Awards.
 The band's third studio album, Rush!, was released on 20 January 2023.
-They were nominated for the Best New Artist category for the upcoming 65th Annual Grammy Awards.
+They were nominated for the Best New Artist category for the 65th Annual Grammy Awards, but lost to jazz singer Samara Joy.
 "La fine" was released as a promotional single from Rush! on 16 December.
 On 13 January 2023, the band released the single and music video for "Gossip", featuring Tom Morello.
-In February 2023, Variety ran a profile piece on Måneskin, referring to them as "the biggest rock band to emerge in years".
-In June 2023, the band will make their debut at the Glastonbury Festival, followed by the Rush!
-World Tour, which will visit Europe, North America, South America and Asia from September to December 2023.
+In February 2023, Variety ran a profile piece on Måneskin, referring to them as "the biggest rock band to emerge in years", and The New York Times followed with its own profile that September, calling them "almost certainly the biggest Italian rock band of all time."

+The band made their debut at the Glastonbury Festival in June 2023, followed by the Rush!
+World Tour, which visited Europe, the Americas, Oceania and Asia from September to December 2023.
+On 1 September, they released the single "Honey (Are U Coming?)", which was later included in Rush!
+(Are U Coming?), a reissue of Rush! that was released on 10 November.